 3)Schedule Your Posts Ahead of Time.

 I’ll admit it took me a little longer to start doing this, but once I did – girl, did it ever make a difference!
 Currently, I schedule my Facebook and Twitter posts on Buffer.
-You can use it for free and schedule 10 posts at a time, or if you purchase their plan to schedule 100 posts in advance.
+You can use it for free and schedule 10 posts at a time, or if you purchase their plan for $10/month you can schedule 100 posts in advance.

 4) Minimize Distractions.